Santería: Initiation

 On the día del itá ("day of history"), usually the third day, the initiate will undergo the itá, a session with a diviner.
 The diviner will reveal the initiate's Lucumí ritual name, a praise name of the oricha that rules their head.
 This name often incorporates elements indicating the initiate's tutelary oricha; devotees of Yemajá for instance usually include omí ("water"), while those of Changó often have obá ("king").
 Next comes the asiento ("seating"), or coronación ("coronation"), which marks the point when the aché of the tutelary oricha is believed to literally enter the initiate's cranium.
 The otanes of several oricha are placed to the initiate's head, culminating in those of their tutelary oricha.
 An animal sacrifice usually follows, involving at least five four-legged animals and 25 birds.
 The following day is el Día del Medio ("the middle day"), when guests—including the initiate's family and friends—pay homage to them.
 It includes drumming and a feast.
-On the seventh day of the initiation, the new initiate leaves the casa and visits the marketplace, where they make offerings to Eleguá and steal something small, also as an offering to Eleguá.
+On the seventh day of the initiation, the new initiate leaves the ilé and visits the marketplace, where they make offerings to Eleguá and steal something small, also as an offering to Eleguá.

 The initiate can finally take their otanes home.
 They may then undergo a year-long period, the iyaworaje ("journey of the iyawo"), during which they must observe certain restrictions, the nature of which depends on their tutelary oricha.
 This may for instance include abstaining from sexual intercourse, wearing only white, or not cutting their hair.
 The iyaworaje ends with the ebó del año ceremony.
 Once this is done, they may lead rituals and help initiate others.
 Thenceforth, they will celebrate the annual anniversary of their initiation, their cumpleaños de santo ("birthday in the saint").
 Although a largely orally-transmitted tradition, santeros and santeras often emphasise teaching in a non-verbal manner, encouraging their initiates to learn through taking part in the ritual activities.
 Since at least the 20th century, some initiates have kept libretas, notebooks in which they have written down material relevant to the practice of Santería.
 These may be shared with their own initiates or kept private.